morganism/morganism/README.md

 ## 13/07/2023
 - 🔭 Ruby API client for RemoteLock
-- [speedtest-viz](https://github.com/morganism/speedtest-viz) An OOkla speedtest implementation to visualise you bandwidth.
+- [speedtest-viz](https://github.com/morganism/speedtest-viz) An Okla speedtest implementation for *nix OSes to visualise you bandwidth.
 Hold your ISP to accout!

 PWAs - to make Native like downloadable web apps
 SSEs - to deliver page updates without reloading